 RAM Memory

 What size of RAM Memory do you require?
 (Large / Medium / Basic)

+8 GB is the minimum for any gaming PC.
+With 8 GB of RAM, your PC will run most

+games without any problem, though some concessions in terms of graphics will probably be

+required when it comes to the newer, more demanding titles.

 Provide an example of a large size RAM using the list of suppliers provided in the appendix.
 List the Model Number, Price, and Vendor Source.
 Also list its main features